-The Bayesian Monte Carlo inversion is based on the observed data (described in section 2), a forward computation algorithm (described by Xie et al. [2015] in detail), a starting model, and prior information consisting of constraints on the model.
-As discussed in section 4, the starting model comes from Shen et. al. [2016], which is an isotropic Vsv model derived exclusively from Rayleigh waves, and the constraints guide the formation of the prior distribution at each location.
-The Bayesian Monte Carlo inversion method is very similar to that described in a series of recent papers by Shen et al. [2013a,b] and elsewhere [e.g., Shapiro and Ritzwoller, 2002; Zheng et al., 2011; Yang et al., 2012; Zhou et al., 2012; Shen et al., 2013c; Tian et al., 2013; Xie et al., 2013;
+The Bayesian Monte Carlo inversion is based on the observed data (described in Section 2), the forward computation algorithm (described by Xie et al. 2015 in detail), the starting model, and prior information consisting of constraints on the model.
+As discussed in Section 4, the starting model comes from Shen et al. (2016), which is an isotropic V{sy} model derived exclusively from Rayleigh waves,